Water cooling: Computers

-Water cooling can be used to cool many computer components, but usually it is used for the CPU and GPUs.
-Water cooling usually uses a water block, a water pump, and a water-to-air heat exchanger.
-By transferring device heat to a separate heat exchanger which can variously be made large and use larger, lower-speed fans, water cooling can allow quieter operation, improved processor speeds (overclocking), or a balance of both.
+Water cooling can be used for many computer components, but usually it is used for the CPU and GPUs.
+Water cooling typically uses a water block, a water pump, and a water-to-air heat exchanger.
+By transferring device heat to a separate larger heat exchanger using larger, lower-speed fans, water cooling can allow quieter operation, improved processor speeds (overclocking), or a balance of both.
 Less commonly, Northbridges, Southbridges, hard disk drives, memory, voltage regulator modules (VRMs), and even power supplies can be water-cooled.

-Internal radiator size may vary: from 40mm dual fan (80mm) to 140 quad fan (560mm) and thickness from 30mm to 80mm.
+Internal radiator size may vary: from 40 mm dual fan (80 mm) to 140 quad fan (560 mm) and thickness from 30 mm to 80 mm.
 Radiator fans may be mounted on one or both sides.
 External radiators can be much larger than their internal counterparts as they do not need to fit in the confines of a computer case.
-High end cases may have two rubber grommeted ports in the back for the inlet and outlet hoses which allows external radiators to be placed far away from the PC.
+High-end cases may have two rubber grommeted ports in the back for the inlet and outlet hoses, which allow external radiators to be placed far away from the PC.

 A T-Line is used to remove trapped air bubbles from the circulating water.
 It is made with a t-connector and a capped-off length of tubing.
-The tube n acts as a mini-reservoir and allows air-bubbles to travel into it as they are caught into the "tee" connector, and ultimately travel out of the system (bleeding).
-The capped line may be capped with a fill-port fitting to allow release of trapped gas and addition of liquid.
+The tube n acts as a mini-reservoir and allows air bubbles to travel into it as they are caught into the "tee" connector, and ultimately removed from the system by bleeding.
+The capped line may be capped with a fill-port fitting to allow the release of trapped gas and the addition of liquid.

 Water coolers for desktop computers were, until the end of the 1990s, homemade.
 They were made from car radiators (or more commonly, a car's heater core), aquarium pumps and home-made water blocks, laboratory-grade PVC and silicone tubing and various reservoirs (homemade using plastic bottles, or constructed using cylindrical acrylic or sheets of acrylic, usually clear) and or a T-Line.
 More recently a growing number of companies are manufacturing water-cooling components compact enough to fit inside a computer case.
 This, and the trend to CPUs of higher power dissipation, has greatly increased the popularity of water cooling.